Notamify May 2026 Product Update: Affected Elements V2, Profiles, Timeline and Skymerse

 5/14/2026

-In May 2026, we focused on one core problem: turning raw NOTAM text into operational data that can actually be filtered, matched, visualized, and used in flight preparation.
+In May 2026, we focused on one core problem: making NOTAM operational context easier to review, visualize, and use in flight preparation.

-The result is a major upgrade to Notamify's structured NOTAM layer, plus new profile filtering, runway-distance, timeline, and review workflow features built on top of it.
+The result is a major upgrade to Notamify's structured NOTAM experience, plus new profile, runway-distance, timeline, and review workflow features.

-The same structure now feeds Notamify filtering, alerts, UI grouping, API responses, SDK objects, and flight-level intelligence.
-It is based on real-world patterns from more than 2.5 million processed NOTAMs.
+The same product layer now improves filtering, alerts, UI grouping, API responses, SDK objects, and flight-level intelligence.

 Affected Elements V2 structured NOTAM semantics